Georgia, Mexico, La Reunion and Mayotte added to the red list

 Georgia, Mexico and the French overseas territories of La Réunion and Mayotte have been downgraded from amber to red in the latest reshuffle of the government’s traffic light lists for international travel.

-The changes will come into effect in England at 4am on 8 August.
+The changes came into effect in England at 4am on 8 August.

 Those entering the UK from these destinations will now be subject to 11 nights of government-mandated hotel quarantine.
 This quarantine previously cost £1,750 per solo traveller but will be increasing to £2,285 as of 12 August.